gcbel/cu-readme-generator/README.md

 ## Description

-For this project, I created generator for a professional README file.
+For this project, I created command-line README generator.
 The program prompts a user to input information about their project and allows the user to choose from a number of licenses to protect their project under.
 Using this input, the program automatically populates a README file which this information pre-formatted.
 Through this project, I had the opportunity to practice using Node.js.

 With a user's input in place of the samples, the completed README will follow this pattern: